JanssenProject/jans/docs/README.md

     def generate_configuration(self):

-        # This is configıration generation fucntion
+        # This is configuration generation fucntion
         # Config and check_properties() (in properties_utils.py) don't provide default configuration valus.
         # So you need to check and create them under this function.
 If a value is going to be written to
         # setup.properties, set it an attrbiute of Config, otherwise just define them as an attrbiute of